 Because the parasites that cause malaria affect red blood cells, people can also catch malaria from exposure to infected blood, including:

 - Through blood transfusions

 - By sharing needles used to inject drugs

-Malaria spreads when a mosquito infected with malaria parasites bites a noninfected human.
-The parasites enter that person's bloodstream and migrate to the liver.
+Malaria spreads when a mosquito becomes infected with the disease after biting an infected person, and the infected mosquito then bites a noninfected person.
+The malaria parasites enter that person's bloodstream and travel to the liver.
 When the parasites mature, they leave the liver and infect red blood cells.
-Mosquitoes become infected when they feed on infected people.

 People at increased risk of serious disease include: